 They would travel to the country to adopt the production process of crystalized sugar.

 Important leaders of those times showed and interest for the relatively new ingredient.

 They were partly responsible for the enormous cultivation of sugar cane which spread to southern Europe, to what is now Andalusia, Spain and southern Italy.

 Andalusia developed into an important production hub in the 9th century.
 From these large plantation companies, cane sugar was exported to the rest of Europe.

 The high price made it a product often reserved for the wealthy or for special occasions.

 After the 1500's, in old culinary writings, there are a few depictions of the term "course".
 Namely: entry, main course and dessert.

 However, desserts where limited in variety with mainly ice-creams and some choux paste or meringue based sweets.

 Technological advances made sugar production cheaper.

 Knowing the addiction factor of sugar, it wouldn't take long before pastry shops popped up in a lot of towns and cities.
+Places with mainly sweet recipes.
 In France they were called "Pâtisserie".